Liquidity management: The invisibility dilemma

 Some corporates have already invested in top end treasury management systems (TMS’s) that are also sometimes promoted as potential solutions to multibank (in)visibility.
 Again the reality is more prosaic, because the core competence of a TMS is sophisticated financial analysis rather than systems integration, a TMS will only usually be connected to just the top few of the corporates’ bank relationships.

-Logon and system proliferation
+Logon and System Proliferation

 Probably the most stark physical illustration of the gulf corporate treasuries have to bridge in their liquidity management is the proliferation of bank logon tokens.
 It’s not uncommon for larger treasuries to have a drawer full of tokens that they must search through just to assemble a report on their overall cash position.
 Then rinse and repeat for all the possible investment opportunities they need to screen before placing any cash surplus.
 Realistically, no single bank is going to be able to cost-justify building a single logon capability that includes all a client’s other banks.
 However, this is something a suitably-qualified fintech can provide, by aggregating access to all a corporate’s electronic banking systems behind a single logon.
 Then a treasury only needs to sign on once to see and manipulate all the corporation’s balance information across all its bank relationships.
 By the same token, they can also use the same portal to screen and place investments across their bank relationships, plus enjoy a consistent and enhanced experience for making payments more generally.